How long do Mounjaro side effects last?

 Vomiting is another common gastrointestinal effect of Mounjaro.
 It’s usually only mild to moderate and is most likely to occur as your dose increases and your body gets used to it.

 You must stay hydrated if you are sick while using weight loss injections.
-Try to take small regular sips of water.
-You may find ginger and peppermint teas and eating small amounts of food regularly helpful.
+Try to take small, regular sips of water.
+You may find that ginger and peppermint teas, as well as eating small amounts of food regularly, are helpful.

-If you are sick more than 3 times a day, this might suggest that Mounjaro is unsuitable for you.
+If you are sick more than three times a day, this may suggest that Mounjaro is not suitable for you.
 Let your clinician know if you are vomiting while using Mounjaro for weight loss.

 4. Diarrhoea